Tarzanagh/tarzanagh.github.io/_pages/publications.md

   (with Zeinab Saeidian, Mohammad Reza Peyghami, Hamid Mesgarani)
   Optimization Letters 9, no. 2 (2015): 283-310.

-- J1. **A New Nonmonotone Trust Region Method for Unconstrained Optimization Equipped by an Efficient Adaptive Radius** (with Mohammad Reza Peyghami, Hamid Mesgarani) Optimization methods and software 29, no. 4 (2014): 819-836.
+- J1. **A New Nonmonotone Trust Region Method for Unconstrained Optimization Equipped by an Efficient Adaptive Radius**
+  (with Mohammad Reza Peyghami, Hamid Mesgarani)
+  Optimization Methods and Software 29, no. 4 (2014): 819-836.